Na Kalai Waʻa

 Chadd 'Onohi Paishon (Pwo Navigator, NKW Executive Director & Senior Captain) reminds us of the true meaning of He Wa'a He Moku, He Moku He Wa'a in this short video of crew and 'Ohana Makali'i gathering before the Hanauna Ola voyage to ancestral island Mokumanamana in 2019.

 A Native Hawaiian Community

-Nā Kālai Waʻa is a non-profit 501c (3) organization dedicated to maintaining of cultural values and customs through the teaching and applying of non instrument navigation and open ocean voyaging.
+Nā Kālai Waʻa is dedicated to maintaining cultural values and customs through teaching and applying non-instrument navigation and open ocean voyaging.

-When voyaging, Makaliʻi becomes home to all who sail upon her deck.
-She is the maritime parallel to our homes on land.
-The success of a voyage on Makaliʻi depends on all kūlana or roles of crewmembers on the waʻa.
-Crew consist of lawaiʻa (fishermen), mahiʻai (farmers), kahuna pule (priests), kahuna noeʻau (craftsmen), aliʻi (leaders), and makaʻāinana (the people).
+Makaliʻi becomes home to all who sail upon her.
+The success of a voyage depends on the kūleana (responsibilities) of each crew member on the waʻa.
+The crew embodies lawaiʻa (fishermen), mahiʻai (farmers), kahuna pule (priests), kahuna noeʻau (craftsmen), aliʻi (leaders), and makaʻāinana (the people).

 Makaliʻi ʻohana is the village on the waʻa and on ʻāina (land).
 The Waʻa is the vessel for each individual to learn to kūmaumau (work together) with aloha.